 1. Testing Coverage

-Test documentation helps in defining the overall process and helping the testing team to achieve the maximum test coverage.
-As all the documents about the test cases, test results and test cycles are present, testers can easily find out the test coverage after every target.
+Test documentation helps define the overall process and helps the testing team achieve the maximum test coverage.
+As all the documents about the test cases, test results, and test cycles are present, testers can easily find the test coverage after every target.

-All the data related to the testing status of the project is easily visible to all the team members and the team lead reminding each of them about the project’s current status and reaching deadlines.
+All the data related to the project’s testing status is easily visible to all the team members and the team lead, reminding each of them about the project’s current status and reaching deadlines.

-Having well-prepared test documentation of the project not only helps the testing team in their work but also serves as good training material for the freshers and newbies to the industry for their practical knowledge of how things work in real-time.
+Having well-prepared test documentation of the project helps the testing team in their work.
+It serves as good training material for the freshers and newbies to the industry for their practical knowledge of how things work in real time.

-One of the main reasons for having the test documentation is that it helps in removing the confusion that may arise after any particular processor at the time of delivery.
-There are times when the conflict arises between the testers and developers regarding their work.
-As all the testing, bug logging and product features are already defined in the documents there is no space for ambiguity in the future.
+One of the main reasons for having the test documentation is that it helps remove the confusion that may arise after any particular processor at the time of delivery.
+Sometimes, conflict arises between the testers and developers regarding their work.
+Defining all the testing processes, bug-logging procedures, and product features in the documents eliminates ambiguity in the future.

-It also helps companies a lot to determine the requirement, amount of work, resources and other software required which helps to determine the overall project budget.
+It also helps companies determine the requirement, amount of work, resources, and other software required, which helps to determine the overall project budget.

 Some of the benefits of using the test documentation in a project are mentioned below:

-- It helps in the delivery of the quality products to the client by maximum code coverage and within the specified deadlines.
+- It helps deliver quality products to clients with maximum code coverage and within the specified deadlines.

 - Test documentation helps in removing the ambiguity regarding the test processes and especially when it comes to the allocation of tasks between different team members.

-- Test documentation helps in maintaining the transparency between the developers and testers regarding any feature implementation and its testing.
+- Test documentation helps maintain transparency between the developers and testers regarding any feature implementation and its testing.

-- Testing documentation also serves as an important record that can be presented to the client in case of any future conflict regarding any feature issue or last time product failure.
+- Testing documentation also serves as an important record that the team can present to the client in case of any future conflict regarding any feature issue or last-time product failure.

 - Test documentation helps in the systematic and easy execution of the testing process in a project.

-- Bug template and bug logging procedure defined in the test documentation helps to maintain transparency among developers, testers, and the client regarding the reproduction steps and the expected results.
+- The bug template and bug logging procedure defined in the test documentation help to maintain transparency among developers, testers, and the client regarding the reproduction steps and the expected results.

-- Test documentation helps in a better understanding of the project scope as it includes project risks and contingencies too.
+- Test documentation helps better understand the project scope, including risks and contingencies.

-- Test documents play an important role in building client relations and gaining the confidence that everything is done according to their requirements and as per the document.
+- Test documents facilitate the building of client relations and the gaining of confidence that everything is done according to their requirements and as per the document.

 Examples of Test Documentation

-Some of the important types of testing documentation and artifacts that are included below:
+The following are some of the important types of testing documentation and artifacts included:

-1. Test Strategy: Test Strategy is a higher-level document and as the name indicates, the test strategy and the testing levels that will be followed in the testing of that particular project.
+1. Test Strategy: The test Strategy is a higher-level document, and as the name indicates, the test strategy and the testing levels will be followed in testing that particular project.

-2. Test Plan: Test Plan is a very broad document covering all the important aspects of the project like testing scope, testing approach, testing schedule, etc.
+2. Test Plan: Test Plan is a comprehensive document covering all the important aspects of the project like testing scope, testing approach, testing schedule, etc.

-3. Test Scenario: It includes the various test scenarios or the feature of the product for which test cases need to be created and executed.
+3. Test Scenario: It includes the various test scenarios or the product’s feature for which test cases must be created and executed.

 5. Test Data: It contains all the test data that is required for the execution of the test cases having test scenarios.

-6. Test Report: It is the full report of the test results either passed or failed.
+6. Test Report: The full report of the test results either passed or failed.
 It contains all the summarized data of the test case results.

 7. Test Policy: This document contains the processes and the company policies or any testing policies that need to be followed during the testing of the product.

-8. Defect Report: This document contains all the defects/ bugs arose during the testing of the product and their current status for the overall evaluation of product and future references.
+8. Defect Report: This document contains all the defects/ bugs that arose during the testing of the product and their current status for the overall evaluation of the product and future references.

-Thus the article clearly describes what the test documentation is and why is it important in the real projects.
+Thus the article clearly describes test documentation and its importance in real projects.
 Not every project has test documentation, as it depends on various factors like the type of application and the company policies.
-Small projects usually have no or very little test documentation as it is time-consuming too which in return consumes days to get prepared and hence hampers the project budget.
-Every project and every company implementing test documentation has a different layout of it but generally, all describe each and every single detail regarding the testing of a product.
+Small projects usually have little or little test documentation, which is time-consuming, consuming days to prepare, and hampers the project budget.
+Every project and company implementing test documentation has a different layout, but generally, all describe every detail regarding the testing of a product.

 This is a guide to Testing Documentation.
-Here we discuss Why do we need Testing Documentation, Benefits of using testing documentation and examples.
+Here we discuss why do we need testing documentation, the benefits of using testing documentation, and examples.
 You can also go through our other suggested articles to learn more–